ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/optimize-measure/amp-managing-user-state.md

   </noscript>
 </amp-img>

-*Updates to AMP page:* Use the Query Parameter substitution feature in your amp-analytics configuration to obtain the `ref_id` identifier value within the URL.
+*Updates to AMP page:* Use the Query Parameter substitution feature in your [`amp-analytics`]({{g.doc('/content/amp-dev/documentation/components/reference/amp-analytics.md', locale=doc.locale).url.path}}) configuration to obtain the `ref_id` identifier value within the URL.
 The Query Parameter feature takes a parameter that indicates the “key” of the desired key-value pair in the URL and returns the corresponding value.
 Use the Client ID feature as we have been doing to get the identifier for the AMP page context.

 [sourcecode:text]
 https://analytics.example.com/ping?type=pageview&orig_user_id=${queryParam(ref_id)}&user_id=${clientId(uid)}